 How to Avoid Back Injuries While Skiing

-Preventing back injuries from skiing comes down to muscle care and avoiding hard falls or crashes.
+Preventing back injuries from skiing involves muscle care and avoiding hard falls or crashes.

 Build up the strength in your back before ski season with a few targeted exercises.
 Warm up and stretch before and after skiing.

-While skiing, maintain a speed you can handle so you can avoid falling or running into objects or other people.
+While skiing, maintain a speed you can handle to avoid falling or running into objects or other people.
 Your back will thank you.

 How to Prevent Fractures and Broken Bones from Skiing Injuries